tslyf/quick-temp-file/README.md

 [![VS Code Version](https://img.shields.io/badge/vscode-^1.80.0-blue.svg)](https://code.visualstudio.com)

-**Quick Temp File** is a Visual Studio Code extension that allows you to quickly create or open temporary files with customizable settings and a persistent history.
+**Quick Temp File** is a Visual Studio Code extension that allows you to quickly create or open temporary files with a persistent history.
 Forget manually creating files for notes, code snippets, or temporary data!

 ## Usage